Chakshuu108/SONGS-MASHUP/README.md

 ## 🚀 What This App Can Do

-- 🎤 Look up songs using a singer’s name
+- 🎤 Look up songs using a singer's name
 - 🎶 Choose how many tracks to include (even large batches)
 - ⏱ Pick a custom clip duration per song or use full tracks
 - 🎧 Generate a mashup automatically